Gaurav Kukade

 2. Iterate the LinkedList using Enhanced For Loop i.e. For-each loop

-3. Iterate the LinkedList using while loop
+3. Iterate the LinkedList using the while loop

 4. Iterate the LinkedList using Iterator